belayatH/DL_Preprocessing/README.md

 # DL_Preprocessing
-This scripts for preprocessing of DL model
+Scripts repository for preprocessing of DL model